Updated October 5, 2023

 - Income statement: It is a statement that shows the income calculation for a specific period.
 It comprises financial information regarding three main components: revenues, profit or loss, and costs spent during the accounting period.
 It is also known as the Profit and Loss Statement.

-- Balance sheet: The balance sheet summarizes a company’s assets, liabilities, and shareholder’s equity at a specific time.
+- Balance sheet: A balance sheet summarizes a company’s assets, liabilities, and shareholder’s equity at a specific time.
 For the balance sheet’s two sides to be equal, assets must equal the sum of liabilities and equity.
 Cash and equivalents should be listed first in the asset section and must match the balance obtained at the cash flow statement’s end.

 Changes in retained profits represent the transfer of net income from the income statement into the balance sheet (adjusted for payment of dividends).